 The 2M alliance is expected to handle nearly 30% of all cargo trade between Asia and Europe and across the Atlantic and Pacific oceans.
-Maersk Line and MSC have entered a vessel sharing agreement on the Asia-Europe, transatlantic and transpacific routes in July 2014 following the failure of the P3 alliance.
+Maersk Line and MSC entered a vessel sharing agreement on the Asia-Europe, transatlantic and transpacific routes in July 2014 following the failure of the P3 alliance.
+Under the

-Under the 10-year VSA, a total of 185 vessels having a total capacity of 2.1mn TEUs will be deployed on 21 strings.
+10-year VSA, a total of 185 vessels having a total capacity of 2.1mn TEUs will be deployed on 21 strings.
 Maersk and MSC will contribute some 110 and 75 vessels with capacity of 1.2mn TEUs and 0.9mn TEUs respectively.

-Maersk has the largest fleet in the world in terms of capacity with 2.9mn TEUs, comprising 608 ships.
+Maersk has the largest fleet in the world in terms of capacity with 2.96mn TEUs, comprising 609 ships.
 The fleet's dynamics are fairly evenly split between owned and chartered, at 55% and 45% respectively.
-Although the company charters in less capacity than it owns, it charters in more vessels, with the chartered fleet standing at 356 ships, compared with its owned fleet of 252 vessels.
+Although the company charters in less capacity than it owns, it charters in more vessels, with the chartered fleet standing at 357 ships, compared with its owned fleet of 252 vessels.
 Maersk appears to have a strategy of chartering smaller vessels while owning and operating larger ones.
 This could be because of the prestige of owning a large fleet, but BMI believes it is also partly because there is a larger global supply of smaller vessels, which Maersk can charter in as needed.

 The largest share of Maersk's fleet, both in terms of number of owned and chartered vessels and their TEU total, comprises 8,000TEU+ vessels.
-The company has also invested heavily in larger vessels and owns 14 of the world's largest container vessels afloat - three 18,000TEU Triple-E class, and eight 15,000TEU 'E' class.
+The company has also invested heavily in larger vessels and owns 15 of the world's largest container vessels afloat - three 18,000TEU Triple-E class, and eight 15,000TEU 'E' class.

 Maersk is implementing a strategy that should, in the medium term, ensure it remains the market leader in terms of capacity.
 The company originally ordered 10 18,000TEU vessels, but later doubled that number.
-The first 14 vessels were delivered by January 2015; the remaining six are scheduled for delivery by Q315.
+The first 15 vessels were delivered by February 2015; the remaining five are scheduled for delivery by Q315.
 Maersk did have the option to take another 10 18,000TEU vessels, but decided to let it lapse.
+At the beginning of 2015 in an interview with Bloomberg A.P.
+Moeller-Maersk A/S CEO Nils Smedegaard Andersen, said the company needs 'to get new ships by 2017 if we want to keep up with the growth in the market', adding that Maersk may order Triple-E vessels 'but don't expect an order of 20 or 30 ships this year because we need to time it carefully so we grow with the market.'
+Despite lower oil prices decreasing the attractiveness of larger ships, Maersk, according to Andersen, is still 'looking at both smaller and larger ships' and might place orders in both segments.
 BMI notes that while volumes on the Asia-Europe route have picked up after the downturn, ordering vessels that can only operate on one route heightens risk.